verilylifesciences/variant-qc/R/1000Genomes-BRCA1-analysis/AllModalitiesDemo.md

 <!-- See the License for the specific language governing permissions and -->
 <!-- limitations under the License. -->

-Data Analyis using Google Genomics
+Data Analysis using Google Genomics
 ===================================

 The following example makes use of the [Phase 1 variants](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20110521/README.phase1_integrated_release_version3_20120430) from the [1,000 Genomes Project](http://www.1000genomes.org/).
 For more detail about how this data was loaded into the Google Genomics API, please see [Google Genomics Public Data](https://cloud.google.com/genomics/data/1000-genomes).